 This is often referred to as public service obligations which are imposed on the Issuer by the different governments in connection with its role as TSO.
 These obligations are mainly related to the support of security of supply and to provide financial support for the development of renewable energy.
-The former includes the strategic reserve and the capacity remuneration mechanism ("CRM") which has been introduced to guarantee the country's security of supply from November 2025 onwards, under which the Issuer has been entrusted with certain tasks (see "Description of the Issuer - The regulatory framework").
-The latter includes an obligation for the TSO in Belgium to purchase "green and combined heat power ("CHP") certificates" at a guaranteed minimum price as a financial support instrument for the producers of renewable energy in Belgium.
+The former includes the strategic reserve and the capacity remuneration mechanism ("CRM") which has been introduced to guarantee the country's security of supply from November 2025 onwards, under which the Issuer has been entrusted with certain tasks (see "Description of the Issuer - Regulatory framework").
+The latter includes an obligation for the TSO in Belgium to purchase green and combined heat power ("CHP") certificates at a guaranteed minimum price as a financial support instrument for the producers of renewable energy in Belgium.
 For some produced offshore energy, the scheme also includes a mechanism of prepayments before attribution of green certificates.
+The future wind parks of the Princess Elisabeth Zone will be supported through a different mechanism that no longer involves a minimum purchase obligation for green certificates by the TSO, but instead works with two-way contracts for difference.
+Unlike the existing minimum purchase obligation, the Issuer will not be financially involved in this new support mechanism.

-As from 2022, the costs, including the prepayments, incurred for the performance of the federal public service obligations by the Issuer, including the purchase of offshore green certificates, the cost of the strategic reserve and the CRM and the federal surcharge, are fully passed on to the federal government, which finances this cost mainly via excise taxes (subject to the approval of the cost by the CREG).
+Since 2022, the costs, including the prepayments, incurred for the performance of the federal public service obligations by the Issuer, including the purchase of offshore green certificates, the cost of the strategic reserve and the CRM and the federal surcharge, are fully passed on to the federal government, which finances this cost mainly via excise taxes (subject to the approval of the cost by the CREG).
 There is a semi-annual review mechanism in place to cover potential gaps between expenses incurred in connection therewith and the amounts recovered from the federal government.
-In addition, the Issuer may be required to purchase and pre-finance large amounts of "green certificates" in the Walloon region under two schemes that have been introduced by the Walloon government to alleviate the likelihood of an increase of the tariffs to be paid by customers in the Walloon region.